Timeular/nytta/http-client/README.md

 * `OkHttpClient`
 * `RetryableHttpClient`

-In the following example
+In the following example, the usage is shown in detail.

 ### Kotlin

-As you can see in following basic example that you only need to instantiate the OkHttpClient and you are ready to go.
+As you can see in the following basic example, you only need to instantiate the OkHttpClient and you are ready to go.

 ```kotlin